SerialLain3170/adeleine/Adeleine/README.md

 ## Caution!

-- At present, model files are required.
-I do not provide them
-- As for `reference`, you can upload only `.png` files
+- You can upload only `.png` files

 ## Summary
 ![](./data/result1.png)